econoalchemist/Whirlpool/01_Whirlpool-on-mobile.md

 Now your resulting UTXOs from the TX0 will be registered as available inputs to new mixes.
 Once mixed, your UTXOs will be in your post-mix wallet.
 From there, anytime you open the Whirlpool client in your mobile Samourai Wallet application, those UTXOs will be registered as available inputs to mixes looking for free-riders.
 The mixing stops once you close the mobile Whirlpool client.

+## Step 5: Whirlpool with Standalone GUI
-However, there is a way to achieve 24/7 mixing, even when you close the application on your mobile.
+Going a step further, there is a way to achieve 24/7 mixing, even when you close the application on your mobile.
 You can install the Whirlpool GUI on your desktop, connect it to your mobile wallet and the desktop GUI will keep your UTXOs mixing.

 First, you will need to download the Whirlpool client appropriate for your operating system.
 The different options along with accompanying developer signatures can be found [here](https://samouraiwallet.com/download) and detailed installation instructions can be found [here](https://docs.samourai.io/whirlpool/desktop).
 Be aware you will likely need to install Open JDK as well which is covered in the installation instructions.